choderalab/openmmtools/docs/storage.rst

 The :class:`NetCDFIODriver` is the derived :class:`StorageIODriver` for NetCDF storage.
 The NetCDFIODriver handles the top level file operations and keeps track of where each variable and group (equivalent to a directory) is on the disk.
-Read/Write operations are handed off to the individual :class:`NCVariableTypeHandler` classes which interpret and write to file.
+Read/Write operations are handed off to the individual :class:`NCVariableCodec` classes which interpret and write to file.

-The :class:`NCVariableTypeHandler` is an abstract base class which defines how data is passed to and from the disk.
-Its derived classes handled interpreting the specific types of data we want to store and read from disk, e.g. ``ints``, ``lists``, ``np.arrays`` etc. Each derived :class:`NCVariableTypeHandler` enacts is own codec to know how to format the data type for storage on disk, and how to read that data back from disk, converting it to the correct type.
+The :class:`NCVariableCodec` is an abstract base class which defines how data is passed to and from the disk.
+Its derived classes handled interpreting the specific types of data we want to store and read from disk, e.g. ``ints``, ``lists``, ``np.arrays`` etc. Each derived :class:`NCVariableCodec` enacts is own codec to know how to format the data type for storage on disk, and how to read that data back from disk, converting it to the correct type.